Multi-task neural networks by learned contextual inputs: Empirical analysis

 \subsection{Effect of task parameter dimension}

-Section \ref{sec:universal-approximation} established theoretical differences in the number of task parameters required by learned-context networks and last-layer MTL networks.
-In this section we explore the practical impact of the task parameter dimension.
+Section \ref{sec:universal-approximation} established theoretical differences in the number of task parameters required by learned-context networks and last-layer neural networks.
+We now explore the practical impact of the task parameter dimension.
 To this end, learned-context networks and last-layer networks are trained on all datasets with different number of task parameters.
 All other hyperparameters are fixed.
 The models are trained on the full dataset.
 Figure \ref{fig:dim-beta} illustrates the results.
-Additional task parameters generally improve performance of both models on all datasets, up to a certain point.
-There does not seem to be a significant downside of excessively large task parameter dimensions.
-This means the hyperparameter searches will likely arrive at a larger than necessary value, unless additional model selection penalty terms are introduced.
+Additional task parameters generally improve the performance of both models on all datasets, up to a certain point.
+There does not seem to be a significant downside to excessively large task parameter dimensions.
+This means the hyperparameter searches will likely arrive at a larger than necessary value unless additional model selection penalty terms are introduced.
 Overall, the learned-context neural networks achieve better performance with fewer task parameters, but the gap is closed as the number increases.

 As noted in Section \ref{sec:datasets}, the sine and line dataset is easily represented as regression on four nonlinear basis functions.
 This is reflected by both models performing identically for four or more task parameters.
 The frequency dataset does not map to linear regression in the same way.
-As a consequence, the last-layer MTL network requires a significantly higher number of task parameters to achieve the same performance as the learned-context neural network.
+As a consequence, the last-layer neural network requires a significantly higher number of task parameters to achieve the same performance as the learned-context neural network.